petter-holmberg/elements/README.md

 `search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
 The default relation is `eq`.
 If the second range is not shorter than the first, or if a match is known to exist before the end of the second range, the algorithm can be called with only a `cursor` to the first element of the second range.

+`search_match_n` and `search_mismatch_n` are variants of the functions above that take a weak range and a cursor.
+They return a pair of a cursor pair and the remaining count so that a search can be resumed.

 `search_adjacent_match` and `search_adjacent_mismatch` take a loadable range and a relation, stopping at the first position where an element and its successor satisfy the relation, or does not satisfy the relation, respectively.
 The default relation is `eq`.

+`search_adcacent_match_n` and `search_adjacent_mismatch_n` are variants of the functions above that take a weak range and a cursor.
+They return a pair of a cursor and the remaining count so that a search can be resumed.

 ### Subsequence search